pingcap/talent-plan/rust/projects/project-1/project.md

 Doc comments are displayed in a crate's API documentation.
 API documentation can be generated with the command, `cargo doc`, which will render them as HTML to the `target/doc` folder.
 Note though that `target/doc` folder does not contain an `index.html`.
-Your crate's documentation will be located at `target/doc/kvs/index.html`.
-You can launch a web browser at that location with `cargo doc --open`.
+In this project, your crate's documentation will be located at `target/doc/kvs/index.html`.
+You can launch a web browser at that location with `cargo doc --open`. `cargo doc --open` doesn't always work, e.g. if you are ssh'd into a cloud instance.
+If it doesn't though the command will print the name of the html file it couldn't open &mdash; useful simply for finding the location of your API docs.

 [Good doc comments][gdc] do not just repeat the name of the function, nor repeat information gathered from the type signature.
 They explain why and how one would